Visa policy of Argentina: Diplomatic and service category passports

-Holders of diplomatic or service category passports of countries whose ordinary passport holders are exempt from visas (listed above) also do not require a visa, except for Australia, Canada, Ireland, United States and Venezuela.
+Holders of diplomatic or service category passports of countries whose ordinary passport holders are already visa-exempt (listed above) also do not require a valid visa, except for Australia, Canada, United States and Venezuela.

 The visa waiver for diplomatic and service passports of Venezuela was suspended for an indefinite period from 10 January 2019.

 In addition, holders of diplomatic or service category passports of Albania, Algeria, Angola, Antigua and Barbuda, Azerbaijan, Belize, Botswana, China, Cuba, Dominican Republic, Egypt, Haiti, India, Indonesia, Mongolia, Morocco, Mozambique, Pakistan, Philippines, Tunisia and Vietnam do not require a visa.

+Eligible international organizations

+Individuals holding the following travel documents are not required to obtain a visa for visits of 90 days or less when entering Argentina: